Last update 13-04-2026

 • the debtor;

-• If the bankruptcy petition comes from the debtor, the Bankruptcy Law requires it to be filed within two months of the date on which the debtor became aware, or should have become aware, that it was insolvent.
+In the case of the debtor, the Bankruptcy Act prescribes that the debtor must file for bankruptcy within two months of the date on which they became aware, or ought to have become aware, of the insolvency.

 Volver arriba

-1. general failure to pay debts when they became due;
+1. general failure to meet pay debts as they fall due;

 Volver arriba